rkp8000/loadmat_h5/README.md

 # loadmat_h5
-Function to load MATLAB .mat files stored as v7.3 or greater (i.e. in hdf5 format):
+Function to load MATLAB .mat files stored as v7.3 or greater (i.e. in hdf5 format) into nested Python dict:

 Use as: